Urban decay: Countries

-Urban decay has been found by the Foundation to be "more extreme and therefore more visible" in the north of the United Kingdom.
-They note this trend of northern decline has been observed not just in the United Kingdom but also in much of Europe.
-Some seaside resort towns have also experienced urban decay towards the end of the 20th century.
-The UK's period of urban decay was exemplified by The Specials' 1981 hit single "Ghost Town".

 France

 Large French cities are often surrounded by areas of urban decay.
 While city centers tend to be occupied mainly by upper-class residents, cities are often surrounded by public housing developments, with many tenants being of North African origin (from Morocco, Algeria and Tunisia), and recent immigrants.

-From the 1950s to the 1970s, publicly funded housing projects resulted in large areas of mid to high-rise buildings.
+From the 1950s to the 1970s, publicly funded housing projects resulted in large areas of mid- to high-rise buildings.
 These modern "grands ensembles" were welcomed at the time, as they replaced shanty towns and raised living standards, but these areas were heavily affected by economic depression in the 1980s.

-The banlieues of large cities like Lyon, especially the northern Parisian banlieues, are severely criticized and forgotten by the country's territorial spatial planning administration.
-They have been ostracized ever since the French Commune government of 1871, considered as "lawless" or "outside the law", even "outside the Republic", as opposed to "deep France" or "authentic France", which is associated with the countryside.
+The banlieues of large cities like Lyon, especially the northern Parisian banlieues, are criticized by the country's territorial spatial planning administration.
+They have been ostracized since the Paris Commune government of 1871, considered as "lawless" or "outside the law", even "outside the Republic", as opposed to "deep France" or "authentic France", which is associated with the countryside.

-In November 2005, the French suburbs were the scene of severe riots sparked by the accidental electrocution of two teenagers in the northern suburbs of Paris, and fueled in part by the substandard living conditions in these areas.
-Many deprived suburbs of French cities were suddenly the scenes of clashes between youngsters and the police, with violence and numerous car burnings resulting in huge media coverage.
+In November 2005, the French suburbs were the scene of riots sparked by the accidental electrocution of two teenagers in the northern suburbs of Paris, and fueled in part by the substandard living conditions in these areas.
+Many deprived suburbs of French cities were the scenes of clashes between youth and the police, with violence and numerous car burnings resulting in media coverage.

-Today the situation remains generally unchanged; however, there is a level of disparity.
-Some areas are experiencing increased drug trafficking, while some northern suburbs of Paris and areas like Vaulx-en-Velin are undergoing refurbishment and re-development.
+Today, the situation remains generally unchanged; however, there is a level of disparity.
+Some areas are experiencing increased drug trafficking, while some northern suburbs of Paris and areas like Vaulx-en-Velin are undergoing refurbishment and redevelopment.

 Some previously mono-industrial towns in France are experiencing increasing crime, decay, and decreasing population.
 The issue remains a divisive issue in French public politics.